Mohsan57/Mohsan57/README.md

 ### 1. FYP (Surveillance System)

 Developed a cutting-edge web application utilizing deep learning and computer vision technologies to enable real-time tracking and re-identification of individuals in videos and live camera feeds.
 Deployed on Google Cloud Compute Engine.
-Utilized Python, GCP, HTML, CSS, and JavaScript to create an immersive user experience and facilitate seamless surveillance operations.
+Used Python, GCP, HTML, CSS, and JavaScript to create an immersive user experience and facilitate seamless surveillance operations.

 - 🌐 **API Link**: [Campus Surveillance System](http://ipfypcms.ddns.net)

 ### 2. Website Development (www.dealbnao.com)

 Collaborated with a friend to develop the client website 'www.dealbnao.com' using WordPress.
-Customized the backend of the theme and classified the listing plugin to meet specific requirements.
+Customized the theme's backend and classified the listing plugin to meet specific requirements.
 Implemented user account customization for 'customer', 'agent', and 'company' roles.
 Created a targeted listing feature for agents and companies, improving credibility and quality.
 Resulted in a fully functional and tailored website for real estate transactions.

 ## Education